HarryPehkonen/ComputoPermutoBook/book/15_multiple_inputs_and_json_patch.md

 5. **Use patch operations for incremental updates** rather than full replacements
 6. **Consider car/cdr for functional processing** when dealing with variable numbers of inputs
 7. **Use car/cdr with reduce** for applying operations across multiple inputs
+8. **Use cons for building lists incrementally** rather than complex array construction
+9. **Use append for combining multiple data sources** efficiently
+10. **Use chunk for batch processing** large datasets
+11. **Use partition for conditional data splitting** instead of multiple filter operations

 ### Chapter Summary